Best Battle Ropes

 Q: How Long Should You Workout with a Battle Rope?

-As any fitness and weightlifting aficionado knows, there comes a moment where your muscles are completely spent and should not be pushed any farther.
+A: As any fitness and weightlifting aficionado knows, there comes a moment where your muscles are A: completely spent and should not be pushed any farther.
 Some may not realize that over-working out your muscles can actually have serious repercussions for your health.
 For instance, it can actually suppress your immune system.
 What happens is when your body and muscles are over-fatigued, your body will respond by using the reserved energy for your immune system to repair these muscles.
 As such, illness can result and it is something that you want to avoid.

 With that being said, how long should your battle rope sessions be?
 Honestly, it may be shorter than you might think.
 As various research has indicated, simply exercising for 10 minutes with battle ropes can be a sufficient amount and an intense session.
 Unless you have physically partaken in battle roping, you can’t grasp the tole it takes on your body.